-MSM (sulfur) - sulfur, found in onions, garlic and eggs, is vital for healthy methylation, which is a ‘master control’ function of the body, also required for nutrient absorption.
+MSM (sulfur) – sulfur, found in onions, garlic and eggs, is vital for healthy Methylation is what occurs when the body takes one substance and turns it into another, so that it can be detoxified and excreted from the…, which is a ‘master control’ function of the body, also required for nutrient absorption.
 It helps to heal a leaky gut and calms down inflammation.
 MSM is the most usable form of sulfur, readily absorbed, but also immediately helping to calm down an inflamed gut.

-Vitamin C is a natural anti-histamine.
-Histamine is released when the body reacts in an inflammatory way, so vitamin C helps to calm this down.
-People with incredibly sensitive digestive systems may need to take an alkaline form of this slightly acid vitamin, such as magnesium ascorbate.
+What it does: Strengthens immune system – fights infections.
+Makes collagen, keeping bones, skin and joints firm and strong.
+Antioxidant, detoxifying pollutants and protecting against… is a natural anti-histamine.
+Histamine is a chemical naturally produced by various cells in the body.
+A large amount of histamine is produced within mast cells where it forms… is released when the body reacts in an inflammatory way, so vitamin C helps to calm this down.
+People with incredibly sensitive digestive systems may need to take an alkaline form of this slightly acid vitamin, such as What it does: Strengthens bones and teeth, promotes healthy muscles by helping them to relax, also important for PMS, important for heart muscles and nervous… ascorbate.
 Magnesium also works as an anti-spasmodic.
 You can buy combined supplements of all these, except omega-3 fish oils, so you’ll need to take these separately for one week initially to calm down inflammation.

 STEP FIVE: ELIMINATE FOOD ALLERGIES

-If your body has developed sensitivities and intolerances to certain foods that currently trigger an immune-based antibody response, the first step is to surrender, to calm down the situation.
+If your body has developed sensitivities and intolerances to certain foods that currently trigger an immune-based An antibody is a protein produced by the body’s immune system when it detects a harmful substance known as an antigen.
+Examples of antigens include… response, the first step is to surrender, to calm down the situation.
 Get yourself tested for IgG antibody reactions against foods, then, in the short term, eliminate them.
 You’ll need to get a Yorktest FoodScan test.

 STEP SIX: IMPROVE ELIMINATION

 Finally, to encourage healthy elimination, increase your intake of soluble fibres.
 You can do this using diet alone; for example, by eating more oat-based foods and chia seeds.
-However, if elimination is a sticking point for you, you might want to take a teaspoon (5g), or the equivalent number of capsules, of glucomannan or a glucomannan-based soluble fibre, always with a large glass of water immediately before each meal.
+However, if elimination is a sticking point for you, you might want to take a teaspoon (5g), or the equivalent number of capsules, of glucomannan or a glucomannan-based soluble Fibre is an important part of a balanced diet.
+There are two type of fibre; soluble and insoluble.
+Insoluble fibre helps your bowel to pass…, always with a large glass of water immediately before each meal.
 This is also a good way to remind yourself to drink plenty of water – the equivalent of six glasses of water a day, including your hot drinks, is my recommendation.
 Vitamin C also helps to move things along.
 I recommend taking 2g of vitamin C a day.

 In summary to restore good digestive health, you are going to need to address the six fundamental steps explained above: